About the Notifiable Dust Lung Disease Register

 - cancer (e.g. mesothelioma)

-- chronic obtrusive pulmonary disease, including bronchitis and emphysema
+- chronic obtrusive pulmonary disease, including chronic bronchitis and emphysema

 - pneumoconiosis, including